HugoChardon/hugochardon.github.io/_pages/about.md

   - /about.html
 ---

+## About me
-I am a 2nd year PhD student at CREST-ENSAE, working under the supervision of Matthieu Lerasle and Jaouad Mourtada
+I am a 2nd year PhD student at CREST-ENSAE, working under the supervision of [Matthieu Lerasle](http://lerasle.perso.math.cnrs.fr/index.html) and [Jaouad Mourtada](https://jaouadmourtada.github.io)